Risks of AI: how to embrace AI and mitigate the risks

 In this article, we’ll explore the potential risks of AI and how legal teams can proactively safeguard against them.

-What are the main risks of AI use?
+What are the main AI risks for lawyers?

 1. AI hallucinations